OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-our-bin-collection-page-less-rubbish.md

 As we have a friendly supplier in Cloud9Technologies, we were able to agree to it being re-used on our website to replace an old postcode-based lookup table.

-Our CMS suppliers, Jadu, built a couple of custom widgets for us in the CMS to take customer postcode and then push out the results in the same format as the app.
+Our CMS suppliers, Jadu, built a couple of custom widgets for us to take customer postcode and then push out the results in the same format as the app.

 So, a nice re-use of existing tech to avoid reinventing the wheel for a small increase in server calls.